NixOS/nix/doc/manual/source/store/drv.md

-# Derivation and Deriving Path
+# Store Derivation and Deriving Path

 So far, we have covered "inert" [store objects][store object].
 But the point of the Nix store layer is to be a build system.